The Leuthold House, built in 1925. (Photo courtesy Sarah M. Heffern)

 A family heirloom dress on display at the Richard & Jessie Nuzum House.
 (Photo courtesy Sarah M. Heffern)

 Each of the homes I visited on the tour had its own unique appeal, but I'll admit I was most charmed by the Senator Dill Mansion, known as Cliff Aerie.
 "Charm" and "mansion" rarely go together as far as houses are concerned (charming is Realtor code for "really, really tiny" in my experience) but for all its imposing size, Cliff Aerie was laid out in such a way that all of the spaces seemed intimate and cozy, rather than impossibly grand.
 The views it commands, however -- including one from an observation tower used in World War II -- are as grand as can be.

 Cliff Aerie - the Senator Dill Mansion - sports panoramic views of the city of Spokane.
 (Photo courtesy Sarah M. Heffern)

 Though no other home on the tour could match the views at Cliff Aerie, and though the homes represented a wide range of architectural styles, they all did share one thing in common -- amazing stewardship.
 It was readily apparent that each house was beloved and well-preserved by its owners, who all seemed to take great pride in sharing their work with conference attendees and their fellow Spokanites alike.

 The National Trust for Historic Preservation works to save America's historic places.
 Join us today to help protect the places that matter to you.

-Sarah Heffern is the social media strategist for the National Trust’s Public Affairs team.
+Sarah Heffern is the National Trust's social media strategist.
 While she embraces all things online and pixel-centric, she’s also a hard-core building hugger, having fallen for preservation in a fifth grade “Built Environment” class.
 Follow her on Twitter at @smheffern.